pds-data-dictionaries/ldd-img/docs/source/user/user-guide.md

 which inherit from it.
 That means that all of these classes have the attributes in Data_Processing as well as their own attributes.
 For this reason, we will walk through all the Data_Processing attributes here.

 **active_flag** - indicates that the class is active.
 This is optional, because the simple presence of the class implies it is active (i.e. the presence of Color_Processing means that color processing was done).
-This flag primarily exists so you can say “false” to indicate the processing is NOT active - for example if you want to explicitly note that it was turned off, or if it is providing parameters for historical reasons that may no longer apply to the image.
-It can be set to “true” if you want to explicitly say this is turned on to remove any ambiguity.
+This flag primarily exists so you can say "false" to indicate the processing is NOT active - for example if you want to explicitly note that it was turned off, or if it is providing parameters for historical reasons that may no longer apply to the image.
+It can be set to "true" if you want to explicitly say this is turned on to remove any ambiguity.

 **processing_venue** - indicates where the processing was done.
-Common values are “Onboard” or “Ground” (use these if you can), but others can be defined as needed.
-For example, sometimes “Software” vs “Hardware” is used to indicate whether the processing was done by the FSW onboard the spacecraft or by the camera hardware.
+Common values are "Onboard" or "Ground" (use these if you can), but others can be defined as needed.
+For example, sometimes "Software" vs "Hardware" is used to indicate whether the processing was done by the FSW onboard the spacecraft or by the camera hardware.

 **processing_algorithm** - specifies the name of the algorithm used to do the processing.
 Algorithm names should be defined in the project documentation and/or definitional nuances.
 This is entirely open-ended,